-Finnish president says undersea gas and telecom cables damaged by ‘external activity’
+Damage to gas pipeline, telecom cable connecting Finland and Estonia caused by ‘external activity’

 The 77-kilometer-long (48-mile-long) Balticconnector pipeline runs across the Gulf of Finland from the Finnish city of Inkoo to the Estonian port of Paldiski.
 It is bi-directional, transferring natural gas between Finland and Estonia depending on demand and supply.
 Most of the gas that was flowing in the pipeline early Sunday before closure was going from Finland to Estonia, from where it was forwarded to Latvia, Estonia’s gas system operator Elering said.

-The pipeline started commercial operations at the beginning of 2020.
+The 300 million euro ($318 million) pipeline, largely financed by the European Union, started commercial operations at the beginning of 2020.

 Gasgrid Finland said the Finnish gas system is stable and the supply of gas has been secured through the offshore support vessel Exemplar — a floating liquefied natural gas terminal at the southern Finnish port of Inkoo.